Webtrends Tracking Code

 • ensure that candidates for the chairmanship and non-executive roles will have the necessary time to devote to the company;

-• set out the terms and conditions of the appointment of non-executive directors – including the expected time commitment – and make those terms publicly available.
+• set out the terms and conditions of the appointment of non-executive directors – including the expected time commitment – and make those terms publicly available (usually on the company website).

 Individuals who are non-executives in one company will often be executive directors in another – and vice versa.
 It is generally thought to be a good thing that an executive gets experience of the workings of another company and another industry.
-However, it is important that the demands on the individual are realistic – the Code says that the board should not agree to a full-time executive taking on more than one FTSE 100 company non-executive directorship or the chairmanship of such a company.
+However, it is important that the demands on the individual are realistic – a major corporate dispute or a takeover can demand huge amounts of non-executive time.
+The Code says that the board should not agree to a full-time executive taking on more than one FTSE 100 company non-executive directorship or the chairmanship of such a company.

 Induction and training for directors

-The authors of the Code believe that new directors have to be properly trained.
-This means an effective induction process when the director joins the board and an on-going programme of professional development.
-In the words of main principle A.5, directors should “regularly update and refresh their skills and knowledge”.
-(If they do not they cannot possibly hope to keep up with the pace of legislative and regulatory change.
-The new code of directors’ duties in the Companies Act 2006 – see the section on Directors' duties – is only one recent development.)
+Even experienced non-executive directors need training.
+This means an effective induction process when the director joins the board and an ongoing programme of professional development.
+In the words of main principle B.4, directors should ‘regularly update and refresh their skills and knowledge’.
+They need both to understand the business they are running, its products, customers and suppliers, and to keep up with the pace of legislative and regulatory change.

 In the past few years, the idea of board-level appraisals has become increasingly accepted.
-Thus main principle A.6 is that “the board should undertake a formal and rigorous annual evaluation of its own performance and that of its committees and individual directors”.
+Thus the Code’s main principle B.6 says that ‘the board should undertake a formal and rigorous annual evaluation of its own performance and that of its committees and individual directors’.

 As with any appraisal process, the intention is that strengths are recognised and built upon and weaknesses are addressed – which may mean, ultimately, asking a director to go.
 Questions to ask will include: